Skip to content

 The exercises every expert recommends

-The specifics vary by coach and athlete, but the same movement patterns appear across virtually every expert recommendation: heavy single-leg work, bilateral posterior chain work, and some form of upper body pulling to balance the forward-leaning position on the bike.
+The specifics vary by coach and athlete, but the same movement patterns appear across virtually every expert recommendation: loaded single-leg work, hip-hinge patterns for the posterior chain, and some form of upper body pulling to balance the forward-leaning position on the bike.

 For a more detailed breakdown of specific exercise selection, Derek Teel's best exercises episode covers his full hierarchy of movement choices, with the rationale for each.

-Romanian deadlifts deserve specific mention.
-They train the hamstrings in a lengthened position, which is the position they are loaded in during the downstroke.
-Hamstring strength in that lengthened range has direct mechanical relevance to cycling.
-Most cyclists' hamstrings are comparatively undertrained relative to their quadriceps, and the Romanian deadlift addresses this imbalance directly.
+The single-leg deadlift deserves specific mention.
+It trains the hamstrings and glutes in a lengthened position, which is the position they are loaded in during the downstroke, and it does so one leg at a time — exactly how the bike loads them.
+Most cyclists' hamstrings are comparatively undertrained relative to their quadriceps, and the single-leg deadlift addresses this imbalance directly while keeping spinal load low.

 Upper body pulling — single-arm dumbbell row, seated cable row, chest-supported row — is not about adding power to the pedal stroke.
 It addresses postural fatigue.
 A cyclist who reaches hour four of a long ride with a fatigued upper back is not holding an efficient position.
 Pulling work builds the capacity to maintain that position.